-DISCLAIMER OF LIABILITY: While every effort is made by the University to ensure that accurate information is disseminated through this medium the University of South Australia makes no representation about the content and suitability of this information for any purpose.
+DISCLAIMER OF LIABILITY: While every effort is made by the University to ensure that accurate information is disseminated information for any purpose.
 It is provided 'as is' without express or implied warranty.

 Building a Secure Nest to help people with their mental health